Cupid (horse)

-Cupid (foaled May 19, 2013) is a retired American Thoroughbred racehorse who won multiple graded stakes races despite several interruptions to his training.
+Cupid (foaled May 19, 2013) is a retired American Thoroughbred racehorse and active breeding stallion who won multiple graded stakes races despite several interruptions to his training.
 At age three, he was a leading contender for the 2016 Kentucky Derby until he developed a breathing problem and missed the race.
 Returning later in the year, he won the Indiana and West Virginia Derbies before finishing eighth in the Pennsylvania Derby.
 After an eight-month layoff, he returned in May 2017 to win the Grade I Gold Cup at Santa Anita.
 He finished his career with six wins from thirteen starts and earnings of $1.7 million.

 Background

 Cupid is a gray horse, a color he inherited from leading sire Tapit, whose other offspring include the 2014 and 2016 Belmont Stakes winners Tonalist and Creator, and 2015 Belmont Stakes runner-up Frosted.
 Cupid's dam Pretty 'n Smart was a stakes-placed sprinter who had already produced three stakes winners prior to Cupid, all at sprint distances.
 The family traces to the Hall of Fame racemare Gallorette.

 Cupid was purchased for $900,000 at the 2014 Keeneland Yearling Sales by a Coolmore Stud partnership consisting of Michael Tabor, Susan Magnier and Derrick Smith.

 He was trained by Bob Baffert, whose earlier notable horses included American Triple Crown winner American Pharoah.
 Baffert admitted to being somewhat depressed by American Pharoah's retirement after the 2015 Breeders' Cup Classic.
 "It's like watching your child leave.
 You think, 'Is he going to be OK?
 Is he sleeping at night?'...
 It was tough when he left, but we're always looking at those young 2-year-olds coming up...
 We always have our minds thinking about the future."